Serving South Florida Including Ft. Lauderdale, Sunrise, and West Palm Beach

 You can prepare for a lot of things in life.
 You can put money away for college for your kids or your own retirement fund.
-You can buy insurance policies for you health, car, house and life.
+You can buy insurance policies for your health, car, house, and life.

-What happens if you have to bring time consuming legal action against the insurers in order to get them to live up to their obligations?
+- What happens if you have to bring a time-consuming legal action against the insurers in order to get them to live up to their obligations?

-David Benenfeld: Social Security Disability Attorney Everyone recognizes Social Security as the government sponsored safety net for Americans that retire.
+Everyone recognizes Social Security as the government-sponsored safety net for Americans that retire.
 We all contribute to it every time we receive a paycheck or fill out our tax returns.
 But while everyone is contributing to it, not everyone is aware that it is meant to protect more than just the elderly or the retired.

-The Social Security Administration offers disability benefits (called Social Security Disability Insurance) for those that were severely injured and left unable to work.
+The Social Security Administration offers disability benefits (called Social Security Disability Insurance) for those that were severely injured and left unable to work, and for those people who are just unable to work for other medical reasons.
 The spouse and children of the injured are also eligible to receive financial aid.

 Many injured Americans are hesitant to apply for benefits because they feel that there is a stigma attached.
 It’s important to remember that Social Security Disability Insurance is not welfare.
 It’s an insurance policy that you have been paying for ever since you started earning a paycheck.
 It isn’t charity any more than the Social Security benefits that elderly Americans receive every month.

-The process for applying for these benefits can be lengthy and confusing, and is certainly not something that an injured person or their family members are up to dealing with.
+The process for applying for these benefits can be lengthy and confusing and is certainly not something that an injured person or their family members are up to dealing with.
 To make matters more difficult, the Social Security Administration can be very strict and sometimes short-sighted when it comes to issuing benefits.
 Almost seventy percent of the initial applications for Social Security Disability Benefits are denied.
-Having an attorney to help you as you navigate through the process and the paperwork can not only increase your chances of success, but can also possibly secure lump sum benefits if your claim was initially denied.
+Having a social security disability attorney in Sunrise, FL to help you as you navigate through the process and the paperwork can not only increase your chances of success but can also possibly secure lump sum benefits if your claim was initially denied.

 Applying for Social Security disability is actually very similar to a trial, complete with evidence and arguments.
-You wouldn’t think of going to trial without the aid of an attorney, and you should view the disability application process the same way.
+You wouldn’t think of going to trial without the aid of a social security disability law firm, and you should view the disability application process the same way.

 David Benenfeld has the experience and knowledge of Social Security Disability law necessary to help you obtain the assistance you need during this difficult process.
 He has assisted injured Floridians in filing and getting Social Security Disability Benefits for more than a decade.
-If you or a loved one has been injured in an accident or fallen victim to a disease, contact our offices for a free case assessment today.
+If you or a loved one has been injured in an accident or fallen victim to a disease, or just can no longer work, contact our offices for a free case assessment today.